Seatis/my-teaching-materials/java-basics/P-project-options/README.md

 ## Workshops
-So here below are *our* ideas.
+Chose from the assignments that follow.

-Note that we illustrate what the expected output of the console would be as follows.
+__Note__ that we illustrate what the expected output of the console would be as follows.
 ```
 items shown like this
 ```
-In order to give you a feeling of what the program should be doing.

-User input/action might then follow.
+The *User input/action* might then follow.